Construction of the real numbers: Tarski's axiomatization of the reals

 These axioms imply that $\mathbb{R}$ is a linearly ordered abelian group under addition with distinguished element 1. $\mathbb{R}$ is also Dedekind-complete and divisible.

 Explicit constructions of models

 We shall not prove that any models of the axioms are isomorphic.
 Such a proof can be found in any number of modern analysis or set theory textbooks.
 We will sketch the basic definitions and properties of a number of constructions, however, because each of these is important for both mathematical and historical reasons.
 The first three, due to Georg Cantor/Charles Méray, Richard Dedekind/Joseph Bertrand and Karl Weierstrass all occurred within a few years of each other.
 Each has advantages and disadvantages.
-A major motivation in all three cases was the instruction of mathematics students.